Where do I start?

 When do I find out if I won?

-The People’s Choice voting and expert judging period will be noon MT, January 17, 2022 through noon MT, January 31, 2022.
-Winners will be announced after February 1, 2022 within a number of days.
+Winners will be announced mid-late February 2023.
 Check back on this website for a list of winning videos.
-If you’re the winner, we will contact all entrants by email.
+Once determined, we will contact all entrants by email.
 If you do not win this year, please do not give up.
 We will be doing this again next year.

 What are the exact dates of the competition?